Verifying LLM Inference to Detect Model Weight Exfiltration

 achieves \emph{lower or equal} FPR at \emph{lower} information leakage than \GLS~alone.
 We note that this logit-rank and FSSL score can be combined into a single classifier, e.g. a logistic regression that takes two features: FSSL score and logit-rank.
 An important advantage to a tiered classification scheme allows to have simpler bounds of extractable information, as there is a trivial upper bound on information expressed by a suspicious (not dangerous) token $I \leq log_2(R) \leq log_2(|\textrm{vocab size}|)$.
 As such, given the token-level classifier $C$, the per-token exfiltratable information is:

 \paragraph{Experimental Set up}

-We sample 500 prompts from \textsc{LMSYS-Chat-1M}, and for each prompt, we generate continuations of max length 500 tokens.
-We evaluate \emph{Llama-3.2-3B-Instruct}, \emph{Llama-3.1-8B-Instruct}, \emph{Qwen3-1.5-MoE-A.2-7B}, and \emph{Qwen3-30B-A3B}, served via \texttt{vLLM}.\footnote{We evaluate on \texttt{vLLM} as this is the most popular open-source inference provider, and thus use \GLS~scores, rather than \CGS, as vLLM uses the Gumbel-Max trick for sampling.} We use temperature $T=1.$, top-$k=50$, top-$p=0.95$, and a fixed RNG seed for generation.
+We sample 500 prompts from \textsc{LMSYS-Chat-1M} \cite{zheng2024lmsyschat1mlargescalerealworldllm}, and for each prompt, we generate continuations of max length 500 tokens.
+We evaluate \emph{Llama-3.2-3B-Instruct}, \emph{Llama-3.1-8B-Instruct} \cite{llama3modelcard}, \emph{Qwen3-1.5-MoE-A.2-7B}, and \emph{Qwen3-30B-A3B} \cite{yang2025qwen3technicalreport}, served via \texttt{vLLM}.\footnote{We evaluate on \texttt{vLLM} as this is the most popular open-source inference provider, and thus aim to estimate \GLS~scores, rather than \CGS, as vLLM uses the Gumbel-Max trick for sampling.} For all our experiments we use \GLSestimator.
+We use temperature $T=1.$, top-$k=50$, top-$p=0.95$, and a fixed RNG seed for generation.
 The verifier shares the tokenizer and chat template with the generator.
-We sweep over multiple $\sigma$ values (from 0.001 to 1.) for \GLS~hyperparameters.
+We sweep over multiple $\sigma$ values (from 0.001 to 1.) for \GLSestimator~hyperparameters.